 Courts have also considered the human body a deadly weapon when a kick or blow lifted the victim off the ground or there was enough force to rotate the victim's body 90 degrees.

-If you’ve been charged with a crime—involving a deadly weapon or not—consult an experienced criminal defense attorney.
-Only such a lawyer can advise you as to the best course of action and protect your rights.
+If you've been charged with a crime—involving a deadly weapon or not—consult an experienced criminal defense attorney.
+A lawyer can advise you on the laws in your state, guide you through the criminal justice process, and defend and protect your rights.